TROPICAL STORM AND HURRICANE PREPARATION

 Stay Home: However, before you choose this option, make sure you know your elevation.
 If we experience a storm that may put a significant storm surge in your home, you need to look at the other options.
 Also, people in manufactured and mobile homes cannot use this option.
 Mobile homes and manufactured homes are not built to withstand the high winds associated with tropical storms and hurricanes.

 Stay With a Friend or Relative Who has a Safe Place: If this is your plan, make arrangements in advance.
 You need to make sure that where you are going is safe.
 It defeats the purpose of evacuating if you go to an unsafe place.

 Relocate Out of the Area: You may wish to travel out of harm’s way.
 Be sure to bring a road map and make sure that your car is full of fuel.
 Stay away from major bodies of water.
 Make arrangements in advance if you can.
 If you decide to use this option, go early, traffic will be heavy if you leave at the last minute, and you may not make it to your destination.

-Emergency Public Shelters: For more information on Emergency Shelters and a list of available Public Shelters please visit a Miami-Dade Public Library or Publix Su
+Emergency Public Shelters: For more information on Emergency Shelters and a list of available Public Shelters please visit a county Public Library or Publix Super Market near you.

 BSO Hurricane Guide